edermartioli/spirou-ccf-analysis/README.md

 --pattern for input data pattern.
   (e.g., --pattern=*ccf_gl514_neg_AB.fits)
 --method for selecting which method to use in the CCF analysis.
-  Current methods available are: "gaussian", "bisector", or "template" (default) --bandpass for selecting the nIR band pass
+  Current methods available are: "gaussian", "bisector", "template", or "all" (default) --bandpass for selecting the nIR band pass
   Current options available are: 'Y', 'J', 'H', 'K', or 'YJHK' (default) --exclude_orders for selecting orders to exclude from the CCF analysis